Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Generic EoS for modified gravity

+The key advantage of using the Lagrangian formalism from $f(R)$, as opposed to an ad-hoc approach at the level of the field and fluid equations, is self-consistency.
+This approach leads to dynamically evolving $w$ and $c^{2}_{s}$ that are derived from an action.
+This procedure also avoids unforeseen instabilities since usual pathologies like ghost and strong coupling problems can be immediately identified from the action.
+When discussing effective models of dark energy, the focus is $w$ and how it affects observations such as the CMB and the matter power spectrum.
+However, another parameter of interest is the dark energy speed of sound, $c_s$, and its observational signatures and constraints using various cosmological probes.
+Although this parameter remains unconstrained by observations, future cosmological experiments such as Euclid or SKA could constrain it.
+Therefore, it is important to fully explore the possibility of a varying $c_s$ using a well formulated theory.
+In our case we consider $c^2_{s}=1$.

-In this paper, we explore a generic form of JJE EoS with fixed values that is able to pass the Solar System tests \cite{Jaime:2018ftn}, i.e. showing the same dynamics.
+In this paper, we explore a generic form of JJE EoS with fixed values that is able to pass the Solar System tests \cite{Capozziello:2007eu, Jaime:2018ftn}, i.e. these tests alone can place weak constraints on these $f(R)$-like models, since the additional scalar degree of freedom is locked to the high-curvature general-relativistic prediction across more than 25 orders of magnitude in density, throughout the solar corona.
+This requires a sufficiently extent galactic halo to maintain the galaxy at high curvature in the presence of the low-curvature cosmological background.
 This goal can be obtained by rewriting (\ref{eq:JJE_original}) as: